 Native American music and culture.
-Music plays an integral role in the life of Native Americans.
+Music plays an integral role in the daily life of Native Americans.

 From birth to death, all occasions, sacred and secular, personal and tribal, in the life of the Plains Indian are inextricably intertwined with musical performances.
 Music serves numerous functions in traditional Indian culture, including religious ceremonies, healing ceremonies, work songs, game songs, courtship, storytelling, songs to bring success in hunting, agriculture, and war, and social songs and dances.
+As traditional culture has been influenced through contact with non-Indian cultures, the purposes and functions of music have been adapted so that music retains its meaningful role in cultural identity.
 Native American Traditional Pow Wow Music.
 History of Cajun music.
 This article is about the history of Cajun music, which is not to be confused with Acadian music or French Creole music.

-Cajun music has its roots based in the ballads of the French-speaking Acadians of Canada and Country music.
+Cajun music has its roots based in the ballads of the French-speaking Acadians of Canada, and in country music.
 Early years Joe Falcon's last accordion, a pre-WWII German "Eagle" brand.
 History and Origins of Cajun Music - The Bayou Bandits ~ Sounds of Louisiana ~ The NorthEast's Premier Cajun-Zydecco Band.
 Dewey Balfa at left with Eli Stutes performing in the LSUE Acadian Center in 1979 a few months after the tragic death of Dewey's brothers, Rodney and Will, in a highway accident.

 The people who live in these locations are known as Celts, which is how the music became known as Celtic music.
 Celtic music is best described as a type of folk music with a distinctive music and lyrics.
 And, today Celtic music is played and heard not only in Ireland, Scotland and Wales, but also on a worldwide stage.
 Celtic music has been traced back to the 1600's and is still a popular musical genre today.
 What Is Traditional Irish Music?
 By Megan Romer Updated February 23, 2016.

-Irish Music - The Basics: Irish music sounds very much the same today as it would have two hundred years ago.
 Celtic music.
-Description and definition An 18th century depiction of an ancient Druid playing the harp It is common for the melodic line to move up and down the primary chords in many Celtic songs.
+Rapalje performing in 2010 Description and definition An 18th century depiction of an ancient Druid playing the harp These following melodic practices may be used widely across the different variants of Celtic Music: It is common for the melodic line to move up and down the primary chords in many Celtic songs.

-Reggae spread into a commercialized jazz field, being known first as ‘Rudie Blues’, then ‘Ska’, later ‘Blue Beat’, and ‘Rock Steady’.
-It is instantly recognizable from the counterpoint between the bass and drum downbeat, and the offbeat rhythm section.
 Reggae has spread to many countries across the world, often incorporating local instruments and fusing with other genres.
-A History of Reggae Music.
+Etymology A History of Reggae Music.
 Jamaica: the mento TM, ®, Copyright © 2003 Piero Scaruffi All rights reserved.

-By Tijana Ilich Salsa is a word that inspires an instant reaction in Latin music lovers everywhere.
+Salsa is a word that inspires an instant reaction in Latin music lovers everywhere.
 It is the rhythm, the dance, the musical excitement that sends millions of normally sedate non-Latinos to the dance floor where they meet their Latin neighbors, who are too busy enjoying the music to notice.
-Birthplace of Salsa: There’s a lot of debate about the place where salsa was born.
-One school of thought claims that salsa is just a newer version of older, traditional Afro-Cuban forms and rhythms, so the birthplace must be Cuba.
+Birthplace of Salsa There’s a lot of debate about the place where salsa was born.
 But there’s little doubt that if salsa had a passport, the date of birth would be the 1960s and stamped under place of birth would be New York, New York.
-Evolution of Salsa: Between 1930 and 1960 there were musicians from Cuba, Puerto Rico, Mexico and South America coming to New York to perform. continue reading below our video.